alex0sunny/probation/README.md

 Python developer test task
 ==============

 Create github repository with aiohttp application on Python 3.6. run.py should be at the root.
 The backend should calculate the arithmetic sequence (sum of members).
-Simultaneously with the launch of the application, a web server should be launched with two endpoints:
+Simultaneously with the launch of the backend, a web server should be launched with two endpoints:
 1. Enqueue task.
 Parameters:
 - count - number of elements (int)
 - delta - arithmetic progression common difference (float)